riyamehta062004/Delta-Demo/README.md

 # Delta-Demo
-This is delta class of git &amp; github
+This is demo class for git &amp; github